Dan Jones#10203

 Regulated activities relating to the provision of credit information services and credit references

 This Practice Note provides an overview of the regulated activities of providing credit information services and providing credit references under articles 89A and 89B of the Financial Services and Markets Act (Regulated Activities) Order 2001, SI 2001/544 (RAO).
-It examines what constitutes these regulated activities, any relevant exemptions and exclusions and the FCA rules which apply to credit information services firms.
+It examines what constitutes these regulated activities, any relevant exemptions and exclusions, the FCA’s conduct of business rules which apply to credit information services firms and the FCA’s current strategy for CRAs and CISPs.

 Regulated activities—credit broker